FastTrack™ Strategic Planning System

 Initial Information

-Enter information about your organization and the plan you are creating.
+When you are ready to plan, start by entering information about your organization and the plan you are creating.

 The planning period is the time span which your plan will address.
 It's generally better for your plan to cover four or five years or even longer to encourage development of strategies that will drive big change rather than incremental improvement.